 Remember that you will have more opportunities to pursue than you can choose to pursue.
 Every business meets new opportunities and threats daily.
 These opportunities do not wait for your next strategy session; they often appear unexpectedly.
 Turning down an opportunity is a trade-off that allows you to have time for a more worthy opportunity.
 Any opportunity that is pursued should either make the business operations more efficient or make the market penetration more effective.
 Opportunity management also should produce increased profits.

-Try our Kickstarter Cheat Sheet to assess how you can take advantage of upcoming opportunities and move your business forward.
+Try our GET THINGS DONE THAT MATTER to assess how you can be more productive, reach your goals, and move your business forward.